 Recent Updates and Commentary

-Ships with status changes since last update:
+Ships with status changes to or from “green” since last update:

-- Koningsdam (Green to Orange) 👇
+- Zaandam (Green to Yellow) 👇

 Ships removed from list: